zivlab/CellReg/README.md

 For more information contact lironsheintuch@gmail.com or join our [slack channel](cellreg.slack.com).

 ## Setting up the repository
+We encourage the use of official versions (e.g., v1.1.5) for easier debugging processes.
+Switch to the releases tab on GitHub and checkout the latest version.

 1. Cloning:
 `git clone https://github.com/zivlab/CellReg.git`
 2. Checkout version: